AJS-development/OgarUL-Plugin-Library/Auth-plugin/README.md

  4. Reservenames: if 1, names will be reserved, (like in mcpe servers)
  5. recordint: number of seconds until the account datas are recorded
  6. hidelogin: Hides auth until you press q
+ 7. kicktime: Number of seconds until kick if player is unresponsive

 ## Command
 Auth - Used to do everything. use auth [command] [params]. commands are: